 The right wheelchair seat cushion for you depends on your unique needs, and that is how you should go about choosing the material your wheelchair pad is constructed from.

 Wheelchair cushions are available in a variety of materials and at a very wide range of prices, from a lightweight and inexpensive foam to a high tech air-cell and/or gel based state-of-the-art pad.
-And even within these categories, there are many choices to consider.
-For instance, a foam pad could be designed just like the egg crate shaped bed pads that many people use for greater sleep comfort.

 Air-filled, gel-filled or a combination of these materials (some with foam as well) are good options for people who sit in their wheelchair for long stretches and are at higher risk of developing pressure ulcers.
 These designs are meant to allow bony prominences to float and avoid repeated contact with a hard wheelchair seat.
 The gel or air cells are usually in plastic casings and serve to reduce the pressure on your tailbone and other “sit bones.”
 Read product descriptions to see how effective the wheelchair seat cushion you’re considering is at helping you avoid pressure sores.